 In content marketing, we’re great at making up terms and buzzwords to try and prove just how far ahead of everything old and “traditional” we are.

-The term Big Content has been used in a couple of different ways by some big names and influential media outlets.
+You’ve heard of Big Data, but the term Big Content has been used in a couple of different ways by some big names and influential media outlets.
 So I thought I would try and provide an overview and some additional thoughts of my own to help answer:

 What is Big Content?